arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

     > **Note:** As the **concat** operator already uses brackets (**[]**), you do not need to use them when specifying the parameter.

-7. You may have notice that although the administrator login password is a string, we did not create a parameter for it, as it is not recommended to enter the passwords or sensitive information in plain text when executing the template.
+7. You may have noticed that although the administrator login password is a string, we did not create a parameter for it, as it is not recommended to enter the passwords or sensitive information in plain text when executing the template.
 For this reason, there is a special type: **secureString**, which will mask the user input.
 First, define the following parameter in the parameters section.

 	````JavaScript
 	"administratorLoginPassword": {